juttcybertech/Proxy-Tracker/README.md

 ## Overview

-**Proxy Tracker** is a sophisticated, multi-language application designed to monitor your public IP address in real-time, visualize its geolocation on an interactive map, and perform advanced analysis using high-performance microservices written in Go and Rust.
+**Proxy Tracker** is a sophisticated application designed to monitor your public IP address in real-time, visualize its geolocation on an interactive map, and perform advanced analysis using high-performance microservices.
 Built with anonymity in mind, all collected data is temporary and stored only in memory.

-This project showcases a polyglot microservice architecture, where a central Python Flask application orchestrates specialized tasks performed by Go and Rust services, providing a robust and extensible system.
+This project utilizes a microservice architecture, where a central Python Flask application orchestrates specialized tasks performed by dedicated Go and Rust services, providing a robust and extensible system.

 ## Features